kevin-chalmers/set08103/lectures/lecture04/README.md

-# Lecture 04: Continous Integration Tools
+# Lecture 04: Three Principles of DevOps

-Basically talk through travis.
+Concepts of WIP and time to deliver.

+GitFlow workflow

+Continuous integration???